 “No, no no no!”
 The security guard yelled at the notepad.
 He was trying his hand at poetry and failing miserably.
 He had made a choice several months ago to go to evening classes once a week.
-He had stupidly chosen English; you see he had gotten a idea into his head after watching a cartoon version of a Shakespearean play.
+He had stupidly chosen English; you see he had gotten an idea into his head after watching a cartoon version of a Shakespearean play.
 “I could write something like that, no problem.”
 He had told his wife.
-“Oh yes?
+“Oh, yes?
 I’d like to see you try.”
 His wife had replied.
 From that moment on the challenge had stayed fresh in his mind, he had enrolled in evening classes with the idealistic notion that after a few lessons he would become a great writer.
 Now, three months on, he was struggling to write a simple rhyme.
 He shouldn’t have left his homework till the last day.
 Hadn’t secondary school taught him anything???
 Well, obviously not, that’s why he failed all his exams and was now a security guard trying to make ‘still’ and ‘brill’ be a perfectly acceptable rhyme.

-He looked up from his little guard box outside the frozen pizza factory and watched as four masked cats jumped over the barbed wire fence and metamorphasised into gorillas.
+He looked up from his little guard box outside the frozen pizza factory and watched as four masked cats jumped over the barbed wire fence and metamorphosized into gorillas.
 “Aw, isn’t that cute.”
 He thought and went back to writing his poetry.

 “Psst.”
 Said one gorilla.

 “Is this it?”

 “Yes, it must be.”
 Said one of the gorillas at the back.
 “The map says it’s here.”

 “But there’s a frozen pizza factory on top of it.”

 “What do you mean, “Well?” how do we get down there?”